Preventing Gum Disease: How to Keep Your Gums Healthy

 - Necessary x-rays may be taken to evaluate the teeth and supporting bone

-- Your teeth will be checked for caries (dental decay)
+- Your teeth will be checked for caries (cavities)

 - The bite (the way the teeth fit together) will be checked